pacificma/DreamAI/README.md

 # Description

-The function DreamAI imputes a dataset with missing values or NA's using 7 different methods:
+To develop powerful computational tools to extract the most information from the proteome, Clinical Proteomic Tumor Analysis Consortium (CPTAC) and DREAM organization launched The NCI-CPTAC DREAM Proteogenomics Challenge in 2016, one of the subchallange: impute missing values in proteomics data given observed proteins.

+In this challenge, participants were invited to develop proper imputation algorithms for proteomics data.
+And with their help an optimal imputation method: DreamAI was ensembled as an outcome of this challenge.

+Specifically in DreamAI, ensemble imputation matrix is obtained from averaging results of six imputation algorithms: top 3 teams in challenge (spectroFM: Team DMIS_PTG; RegImpute: Team Jeremy Jacobsen; Birnn: Team BruinGo) and 3 baseline algorithms (KNN, missForest, ADMIN).
+Bootstrap aggregating (bagging) is also adopted to improve unstable estimation and accuracy of machine learning algorithms.

+In the output option of this function, it provides the user the flexibility to select imputation matrix from the ensemble method or each individual algorithm:
- - "KNN": k nearest neighbor
+ - "KNN": k nearest neighbor imputation
  - "MissForest": nonparametric Missing Value Imputation using Random Forest
   - "ADMIN": abundance dependent missing imputation
    - "Brinn": imputation using IRNN-SCAD algorithm
    - "SpectroFM": imputation using matrix factorization
    -  "RegImpute": imputation using Glmnet ridge regression
-   -  "Ensemble": aggregation of the 6 methods using simple average.
+   -  "Ensemble": average of the 6 methods

 ## Usage
 ```